-- 5 R&R SUBAWARD BUDGET ATTACHMENT(S) FORM.
+5. R&R SUBAWARD BUDGET ATTACHMENT(S) FORM.
 [IF APPLICABLE] Budgets for Subawardees (including research institutions).

-You must provide a separate cumulative R&R budget and budget justification for each subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total work effort (whichever is less).
-Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each subawardee that is required to submit a separate budget.
-(Note: Subwardees must have installed PureEdge Viewer before they can complete the form.)
-After the Subawardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
+You must provide a separate, cumulative R&R budget and budget justification for each subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total effort (whichever is less).

+Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM

+(http://apply07.grants.gov/apply/forms/sample/RR_SubawardBudget-V1.2.xfd) and email it to each subawardee that is required to submit a separate budget.
+Note: After the Subawardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
 Use up to 10 letters of the subawardee's name (plus .xfd) as the file name (e.g., ucla.xfd or energyres.xfd).
-Additional budget information for any subawardee will likely be required if selected for award. - 6.
-SBIR/STTR INFORMATION FORM.
-[MANDATORY] Please complete the information on this form.
+Additional budget information for any subawardee will likely be required if selected for award.

+6. SBIR/STTR INFORMATION FORM [MANDATORY]